 I stood at the chain link fence gaping in awe at the thing across the street.
 The menacing gargoyles.
 The black gothic parapet.
-The dreary letters that spelled “CASTLE OF ERROR.”
+The large crooked letters that read “CASTLE OF ERROR.”

 There was once a “T” but now it was gone, leaving behind only a faded reminder of its former glory.
 Its days of doom and terror were long behind it, and only the error remained.